Glover Quin: Professional career

+Pre-draft

-Quin attended the NFL Scouting Combine in Indianapolis, Indiana and completed all of the combine drills.
+Quin attended the NFL Scouting Combine in Indianapolis, Indiana, and completed all of the combine drills.
 He performed well and also ran positional drills for scouts.
 On March 12, 2009, he participated at New Mexico's pro day, but opted to stand on his combine numbers and only performed positional drills.
 At the conclusion of the pre-draft process, Quin was projected to be a fifth round pick by NFL draft experts and scouts.
 He was ranked the seventh best free safety prospect in the draft by DraftScout.com and was ranked the 25th best cornerback prospect in the draft by WalterFootball.com.